 - Master’s degree from the Leadership Institute of Seattle; BA in history from Reed College

 - Eight+ years of study with Stephen Jenkinson, MTS, MSW at his Orphan Wisdom School

 - Design and officiate customized rituals and ceremonies for individuals, families, organizations, and communities

-- Support new practitioners, inquire about monthly group informational interviews or personal consultation
+- Support new practitioners through personal consultation